-In order to locate the impulsive stick-slip event shown in Figure 2B, we separately inverted phase arrival times with NonLinLoc measured on the three on-ice seismometers and the DAS recordings.
-For the velocity model, we use v_p =(3800 +/- 200) m/s and v_s =(1900 +/- 100) m/s.
-These values are slightly higher than what was used in a previous seismic study on an Alpine glacier (23) but agree with the 2D velocity model used for ray tracing (see discussion below).
-Note also that as a result of the surface crevasse zone with near-vertical fracture orientation, significantly lower seismic velocities have been determined near the surfaces of glaciers (43), including Rhonegletscher (44).
+In order to locate the impulsive stick-slip event shown in Fig. 2B, we separately inverted phase arrival times with NonLinLoc measured on the three on-ice seismometers and the DAS recordings.
+For the velocity model, we take typical values for Alpine glacier ice (v_p =(3800 +/- 200) m/s, v_s =(1900 +/- 100) m/s; 2).
+Note that as a result of the surface crevasse zone with near-vertical fracture orientation, significantly lower seismic velocities have been measured near the surfaces of glaciers (42), including Rhonegletscher (43).
 However, we consider this effect negligible for our basal source, whose seismic rays cross significantly less near-surface fractures than seismic rays emitted by shallow sources.
-Similarly, we neglect the effect of the snow layer on travel times, because travel time uncertainties associated with highly variable seismic velocities in snow (45) are likely comparable to uncertainties associated with our homogeneous velocity model assumption.
+Similarly, we neglect the effect of the snow layer on travel times, because travel time uncertainties associated with highly variable seismic velocities in snow (44) are likely comparable to uncertainties associated with our homogeneous velocity model assumption.

-We estimate the uncertainty of the body wave velocities to ± 5 % and use a homogeneous velocity model over the entire domain and refrain from including underlying bedrock as ice thickness is known only approximately below our study site: Ice thickness from radar measurements (21) is spatially interpolated, and an uncertainty of at least 10 % of the ice thickness should be assumed.
-Previous source locations have shown that accurate 3D bedrock topography models allowing for critically refracted waves within the bedrock may slightly improve the hypocenter location accuracy over the homogeneous halfspace of ice assumed here (46).
+We estimate the uncertainty of the body wave velocities to ±5% and use a homogeneous velocity model over the entire domain and refrain from including underlying bedrock as ice thickness is known only approximately below our study site: Ice thickness from radar measurements (21) is spatially interpolated, and an uncertainty of at least 10% of the ice thickness should be assumed.
+Previous studies have shown that accurate 3D bedrock topography models allowing for critically refracted waves within the bedrock may slightly improve the hypocenter location accuracy over the homogeneous halfspace of ice assumed here (45).